goldmonkey21/doxer/README.md

 	224GavinAndresen_forum.txt
 	3satoshi_forum.txt

 **That's right, out of 620 profiles from the BitcoinTalk Forum, only two people used these word combinations.
 That's 63.4 MB of text where only two profiles pop out as using this phrase.
-It just so happens that Stylometric analysis also isolates these two profiles as of haivng the same writing style.
-That's Stylometric analysis on function word use (i.e. frequency patterns of words like "the","but","then") and also unique word useage (i.e. Doxer).**
+It just so happens that Stylometric analysis also isolates these two profiles as of having the same writing style.
+That's Stylometric analysis on function word use (i.e. frequency patterns of words like "the","but","then") and also unique word usage (i.e. Doxer).**

 You can check out the use of this phrase in the wild on the BitcoinTalk forum: